Enigmatic-Smile/docs/reimbursement.md

 ## Automation

 Automate reimbursement requests when creating an Offer by toggling the “enable automatic reimbursements” checkbox.
-This toggle will be available if the reimbursement product is active and the Offer’s country is the `USA`.
+This toggle will be available if the reimbursement product is active and the Offer’s country is either `USA` (United States of America) or `GBR` (United Kingdom).

 ![Automatic reimbursement with Offers](https://raw.githubusercontent.com/FidelLimited/docs/master/assets/images/offers-automatic-reimbursement.gif "Automatic reimbursement with Offers")